Forza

-Forza (/ˈfɔːrtsə/ FORT-sə, [ˈfɔrtsa]; Italian for "force" and "strength") is a series of simulation racing games for Xbox consoles and Microsoft Windows published by Xbox Game Studios.
-The series seeks to emulate the performance and handling characteristics of many real-life production, modified and racing cars.
+Forza (/ˈfɔːrtsə/ FORT-sə, [ˈfɔrtsa]; Italian for "force" and "strength") is a racing video game series for Xbox consoles and Microsoft Windows published by Xbox Game Studios.
+The franchise has sold 16 million copies as of December 2016 and has garnered critical acclaim.

-The franchise is primarily divided into two ongoing titles; the original Forza Motorsport series developed by American developer Turn 10 Studios, which focuses on primarily professional-style track racing events and series around a variety of both real and fictional tracks, and the Forza Horizon series developed by British developer Playground Games, which revolves around a fictional racing and music festival called the "Horizon Festival" and features open world environments set in fictional representations of real world areas in which players may freely roam and participate in racing events.
+The franchise is primarily divided into two ongoing titles.
+The original Forza Motorsport series developed by American developer Turn 10 Studios focuses on primarily simulation racing around a variety of both real and fictional tracks, and seeks to emulate the performance and handling characteristics of many real-life production, modified, and racing cars.
+The Forza Horizon series developed by British developer Playground Games features more arcade-style racing while maintaining a toned down version of Motorsport's simulation physics.
+Horizon revolves around a music festival called the "Horizon Festival" and features open world environments set in fictional representations of real-world areas in which players may freely roam and participate in racing events.

-Forza is the sixth best-selling racing franchise with about 16 million copies sold as of April 2021.
-It is also one of the highest-grossing video game franchises overall, and has garnered critical acclaim.
+Apart from Motorsport and Horizon, Forza has also seen two since-discontinued mobile and computer free-to-play spin-offs; Forza Street (2019–2022), a drag racing-style game set in Miami, and Forza Customs (2023–2025), a tile-matching video game based on car customization.
+Both spin-offs were initially released as independent games before being rebranded as Forza titles.